MinaFoundation/MinaMesh/README.md

 mina-mesh --help
 ```

-## Fetch Genesis Block Identifier
+## Environment

-The server depends on two environment variables (the genesis block identifier hash and index).
-We
+The server depends on several environment variables.

+### Mina Proxy (GraphQL) URL

+All commands utilize a default GraphQL endpoint `https://mainnet.minaprotocol.network/graphql`.
+This
+can be overridden via `PROXY_URL`.

+### Archive DB Connection String

+Mina Mesh depends on a Postgres connection string for an archive database.
+This is specified as
+`DATABASE_URL`.

+### Genesis Block Identifier Hash and Index

-can retrieve these using the `fetch-genesis-block-identifier` command.
+We can retrieve these using the `fetch-genesis-block-identifier` command.

 ```sh
 mina-mesh fetch-genesis-block-identifier >> .env
 ```

-> Note: all commands utilize a default GraphQL endpoint
-> ("https://mainnet.minaprotocol.network/graphql").
-You can override this default by specifying the
-> `PROXY_URL`.

 ## Instantiate the Server

-Mina Mesh depends on a Postgres connection string for an archive database.

-Ensure that you also specify an archive `DATABASE_URL` in your `.env`.

 ```sh
 mina-mesh serve --playground